Final report for LNE19-386R

 The group also discovered an active farm labor model operating in Colorado, called the Mobile Farm and Food Workforce that started as an organized labor pool to support veterans to come onto farms to glean produce for hunger relief organizations.
 It has since expanded to provide a similar model of a contract labor pool similar to the ideas this project is exploring.
 We invited a presentation on the Colorado Farm Labor Service from UpRoot Colorado, David Laskarzewski to speak at our November 2020 meeting and learn from their experience about what works, how they recruit the laborers, how they coordinate transportation, other best practices, administrative structure, pricing, farmer demand, future plans and other issues.
 Educators learned a tremendous amount from the information exchange.

 Conversations following the 2021 farmer and farm worker focus groups revealed that producers lack basic knowledge of farm employment law.
-Discussions around need for ongoing education and behavior change among producers who may not be familiar with legal requirements around farm labor and/or who are familiar with yet choose not to comply, resulted in the decision to focus on developing a series of fact sheets on farm employment law for the region.
-Feedback from focus groups that producers appreciate the opportunity to focus on labor solutions (vs consistent challenges) also prompted the goal to develop a Decision tree/guide to be used in active discussions and conversations around potential labor innovations/solutions with farmer groups.
-An educational webinar is scheduled for March 29th, 2022 to provide both legal education and an opportunity for farmers to discuss labor issues with one another related to creative labor solutions.
+Discussions around need for ongoing education and behavior change among producers who may not be familiar with legal requirements around farm labor and/or who are familiar with yet choose not to comply, resulted in the decision to focus on developing a series of 13 fact sheets (one for each Northeast state) on farm employment law for the region.
+Feedback from focus groups revealed that producers appreciate the opportunity to focus on labor solutions (vs consistent challenges) also prompted the project goal to develop a Decision tree/guide to be used in active discussions and conversations around potential labor innovations/solutions with farmer groups.
+An educational webinar was held March 29th, 2022 to provide both legal education and an opportunity for farmers to discuss labor issues with one another related to creative labor solutions, and 102 participants registered and 59 attended the session.
+A zoom poll inquired whether participants gained knowledge of farmer labor solutions and 45% of participants reported gaining knowledge (55% reported same level of knowledge prior to the workshop vs after the workshop).

 Key to our success to date has been having strong project management, a defined timeline, and a strong core partner (Farm Commons) who immediately launched into the project to develop a working draft of the four business models and a farmer focus group template/workbook to present to the core team for feedback and project planning.
 We discussed the draft business model workbooks, made substantive changes and suggested edits to it, and then scheduled the 2020 farmer focus groups to implement the guidebooks.
 Each focus group was facilitated by the local extension partner sessions were be recorded, transcribed, and compiled into a written report for synthesis and to compare findings across the region to inform next iteration of the business models.
 Farm Commons then developed a second round facilitation guide and process to take initial feedback and help the collaborators prepare for additional farmer input on the refined models.
-Second round focus groups were held in Winter 2021.
+Second round focus groups were held in Winter 2021 and a follow up regional survey was distributed in spring 2022.
 Farm Commons' expertise in farm labor law has provided significant contributions, direction, and guidance throughout this project and they have already developed clear materials that could be replicated by other educators in different regions of the country.

 Materials developed through this project include: